Cheeden/tp/docs/UserGuide.md

 Expected outcome:

-* A success message will be displayed in the result box confirming that the lesson plan has been updated.
+* A success message will be displayed in the result box confirming that the lesson plan has been updated:
+* ![Edit Plan Success](images/editPlanSuccess.png)
 * The updated entry will appear in the student's lesson plan list, viewable using `viewlessons`.
-* ![Edit Plan Success](images/editPlanSuccess.png)

 ### Deleting lesson plan : `deleteplan`